Modelling multiwavelength afterglows of the VHE-GRB population: Data acquisition and analysis

 \subsubsection{{GRB~190829A}}

-{GRB~190829A, the lowest luminosity VHE detected GRB to date, occurred at a relatively lower redshift of $z = 0.0785$ \citep{2019GCN.25565....1V}.
-VHE data for two distinct epochs, corresponding to 5 and 30 hours after the GRB trigger, were extracted from \citet{HESS2021}, as illustrated in Fig. \ref{fig:sed_190829a}.
-The radio to X-ray observations for these two epochs were obtained from \citet{Salafia2022}, while the multiwavelength data for the remaining epochs were sourced from \citet{Hu2021}.
+GRB~190829A, the lowest luminosity VHE detected GRB to date, occurred at a relatively lower $z = 0.0785$ \citep{2019GCN.25565....1V}.
+VHE data for two distinct epochs, corresponding to 5 and 30 hours (i.e., 0.21 and 1.25 days, respectively) after the GRB trigger, were extracted from \citet{HESS:2021dbz}, as illustrated in Fig. \ref{fig:sed_190829a}.
+The optical and radio observations for these two epochs were obtained from \citet{2019GCN.25589....1D,2019GCN.25676....1L,2020MNRAS.496.3326R,Hu2021,Salafia2022}, while the optical and radio data for the remaining epochs were sourced from \citet{Hu2021}.
 The SED of GRB~190829A was constructed across multiple epochs from 0.21-14.3 d since the burst, whereas the MCMC sampling was performed for the first epoch (0.21 d) because of its robust and simultaneous data coverage across multiple wavelengths.
 Same models and mediums were used to fit GRB~190829A data like {the} other two GRBs.
-Due to the proximity of GRB~190829A, the {absorption in} EBL was significantly lower than that seen in other VHE GRBs.
+Due to the proximity of GRB~190829A, the absorption in EBL was significantly lower than that seen in other VHE GRBs.
 The ISM model is the more suitable fit over wind because the wind model under-predicts the XRT data as shown in Figs.~\ref{fig:mcmc_190829a_ism} and \ref{fig:mcmc_190829a_wind}.
-The best-fit parameters for the ISM and wind scenarios, along with the corresponding posterior distributions, are presented in Table \ref{tab:bestfit_params}, and in Figs. \ref{fig:corner_190829a_ism} and \ref{fig:corner_190829a_wind}.
-For {the} subsequent epochs, the SED fitting was repeated by adjusting only the magnetic field strength while keeping other parameters fixed.
+The best-fit parameters for the ISM and wind scenarios, along with the corresponding posterior distributions, are presented in Table \ref{tab:bestfit_params} and \ref{tab:BIC_values}, and in Figs. \ref{fig:corner_190829a_ism} and \ref{fig:corner_190829a_wind}.
+For the subsequent epochs, the SED fitting was repeated by adjusting only the $B$-field strength while keeping other parameters fixed.